hydrodynamicstability/hydrodynamicstability/README.md

 Data professional, scholar, critic.

-I have an M.S. in applied statistics, M.S. in physics, and Ph.D. in physics from Purdue University.
+I have an M.S. in applied statistics and Ph.D. in physics from Purdue University.
 I have been a biostatistician for the last 20 years.

 <!--